William Cullen Bryant: Critical response

 Editor and children's writer Mary Mapes Dodge wrote that Bryant's poems "have wrought vast and far-reaching good in the world."
 She predicted, "You will admire more and more, as you grow older, the noble poems of this great and good man."
 Poet and literary critic Thomas Holley Chivers said that the "only thing [Bryant] ever wrote that may be called Poetry is 'Thanatopsis', which he stole line for line from the Spanish.
 The fact is, that he never did anything but steal—as nothing he ever wrote is original."
+Writer and critic John Neal wrote in American Writers (1824–25): "Mr. B. is not and never will be a good poet.
+He wants fire—he wants the very rashness of a poet—the prodigality and fervor of those who are overflowing with inspiration."
+This critique may have influenced Lowell, who wrote a very similar criticism in his 1848 poem A Fable for Critics.

 Bryant's poetry is tender and graceful, pervaded by a contemplative melancholy, and a love of solitude and the silence of the woods.
 Though he was brought up to admire Pope, and in his early youth imitated him, he was one of the first American poets to throw off his influence.
 Bryant had an interest in science and in geology especially.
 Thomas Cole was a friend and both, at different times, considered the "geological structure" of Volterra in Italy.
 He met Charles Lyell in England in 1845.

 As a writer, Bryant was an early advocate of American literary nationalism, and his own poetry focusing on nature as a metaphor for truth established a central pattern in the American literary tradition.